 - Allow for rest times during festivities and let people know that you may need to rest.

 - Talking to someone about your feelings can reduce feelings of sadness and isolation.
-Family and friends can be a good source of support.
+Family and friends can be a good source of support or consider joining a support group.

-- Our understanding and experienced cancer nurses are here to support you; simply call 13 11 20.
+- Call 13 11 20 to speak to a cancer nurse.
 They can assist you with your concerns and feelings as well as put you in touch with support services.
 We also recommend that you carry out of hours contacts for your treating doctor and hospital.